top of page

 Great distribution designs should help minimize the need for constant maintenance, but some degree of upkeep is always necessary.
 Utilities need tools and software that help them manage their grid and ensure uninterrupted service.

 As equipment ages, tools need to help create replacement plans to avoid huge costs while still mitigating risks.
-When updating old distribution systems, having an overview of all equipment and assets currently in use with their specs, age, and performance helps inform decisions for replacements and updates.
+When updating old distribution plants, having an overview of all equipment and assets currently in use with their specs, age, and performance helps inform decisions for replacements and updates.

 As new distribution designs get built, power providers have to balance timing to make sure build-outs won’t create major consequences or outages.
 Good asset management tools give a broad view of different actions and their effects on the surrounding environment and provide cohesive workflows and processes for distribution projects.
 As assets age and technologies change, good software will be crucial to supporting utilities as they update and protect their grid.

 Thanks for reading!
-Katapult can be used to manage distribution equipment, create inventories, and maps for distribution design, and house asset records.
+Katapult can be used to manage distribution equipment, create inventories, and build out maps for distribution design, and house asset records.
 We’re working on creating better tools to reduce the headaches and challenges of designing excellent distribution systems!